tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: test for 'water' (node_3 obj)
 			- DONE: update 'look' to reference Seat state - include "(which you are sitting in)"
 			- DONE: validate check for prep case
-		- INPROC: address sit in scope issues
+		- DONE: address sit in scope issues
 			- IDEA: update room.remove() to enable burt to interact with inventory & Seat contents
 			- DONE: fix remove() for Container
 			- DONE: all verbs tested by burt in chair